kellwinr/Macos-terminal-cmds/Hotspot_bypass.md

 ## Disclaimer
 1. This is created for education purposes, use it at your own risk
-2. I don't know if PairVPN has an effect on this yet but will try it when the next major macOS releases
+2. I don't know if PairVPN has an effect on this yet but will try it when the next major macOS version releases